John Schneider (American football executive): Professional executive career

+As an assistant

 Green Bay Packers

 He started working in the Scouting Department for the Green Bay Packers in 1993.

 Kansas City Chiefs

-He was the Director of Pro Personnel for the Chiefs from 1997 to 2000.
+He was the director of pro personnel for the Chiefs from 1997 to 2000.

 Seattle Seahawks

-He worked for the Seahawks in 2000 under Ted Thompson as Director of Player Personnel.
+He worked for the Seahawks in 2000 under Ted Thompson as director of player personnel.

 Washington Redskins

-In 2001, Schneider became the Vice President of Player Personnel.
+In 2001, Schneider became the vice president of player personnel.

 Green Bay Packers

-Schneider went back to the Green Bay Packers as the top personnel aide to the Packers' GM.
-He then elevated to Director of Football Operations.
+Schneider went back to the Green Bay Packers as the top personnel aide to the general manager.
+He then elevated to director of football operations.

+As general manager

 Seattle Seahawks

-On January 11, 2010, the Seahawks announced the hiring of Pete Carroll as Head Coach and Vice President of Football Operations.
-One week later, on January 18, 2010, the Seahawks announced the hiring of John Schneider as their General Manager.
-Schneider added the distinction of Executive Vice President in 2013.
-In his role, he manages all aspects of the Seahawks roster and draft process while working collaboratively with Pete Carroll in all facets of the football operations department.
+On January 11, 2010, the Seahawks announced the hiring of Pete Carroll as head coach and vice president of football operations.
+One week later, on January 18, 2010, the Seahawks announced the hiring of Schneider as their general manager.
+Schneider added the distinction of executive vice president in 2013.
+In this role, he managed all aspects of the Seahawks roster and draft process while working collaboratively with Carroll in all facets of the football operations department.

+Early years, rise of the Legion of Boom and Super Bowl appearances (2010 to 2014)

-Since arriving, Schneider and Carroll have orchestrated a complete overhaul of Seattle's roster.
-In 2010, Schneider completed 284 roster transactions, including trading for Marshawn Lynch.
+Since arriving in Seattle, Schneider and Carroll orchestrated a complete overhaul of Seattle's roster.
+In 2010, Schneider completed 284 roster transactions, including trading for running back Marshawn Lynch.
 On February 2, 2014, the Seahawks won Super Bowl XLVIII, their first and only championship in their existence.
-Of those on the championship roster, only Max Unger, Red Bryant, Jon Ryan and Brandon Mebane were Seahawks prior to Schneider's arrival in Seattle.
+Of those on the championship roster, only Max Unger, Red Bryant, Jon Ryan, and Brandon Mebane were Seahawks prior to Schneider's arrival in Seattle.
 Schneider and Seattle followed their Super Bowl win with another NFC Championship, but lost to New England in Super Bowl XLIX.
-In 2015, the Seahawks clinched a wild card berth, but fell in the NFC Divisional Round to the Panthers.
-Schneider signed a 5-year contract extension with the Seahawks in July 2016 that keeps him in Seattle through the 2021 season.
-The Seahawks won their fourth NFC West title under Schneider in 2016, but were eliminated in the divisional round of the playoffs for the second straight year.
-In 2021, Schneider signed a 6-year contract extension with the Seahawks that will keep him in Seattle through the 2027 draft.

-Schneider has been praised for his late-round draft picks and undrafted free agent signings.
-With Seattle, he drafted Russell Wilson, Richard Sherman, Kam Chancellor, Byron Maxwell, Tyler Lockett, K.J.
-Wright, Chris Carson, Abraham Lucas, and Tariq Woolen in the third round or later, and signed Doug Baldwin, Thomas Rawls, DeShawn Shead, Poona Ford and Jermaine Kearse after they went undrafted.
-The Seahawks have been active in free agency and the trade market under Schneider as well, signing key free agents Michael Bennett, Cliff Avril, and Uchenna Nwosu, and trading for Marshawn Lynch, Jimmy Graham, Duane Brown, Quandre Diggs and Jamal Adams.